Psych, Episode "A very Juliet episode" (season 4, ep. 12)

 Rating for Arnold:

-Thank God the character was developed deeper, not on a simple 'villain' type level.
+Thank God the character was developed further.
 One can understand and feel with him.
 Good acting!

 Bones, Episode "The Hole in the Heart" (season 6, ep.22)